openharmony/third_party_mesa3d/docs/meson.rst

 For general information about Meson see the `Meson website <https://mesonbuild.com/>`__.

-**Mesa's Meson build system is generally considered stable and ready for production.**

 .. note::

-   Mesa requires Meson >= 0.53.0 to build.
+   Mesa requires Meson >= 0.60.0 to build.

    If your distribution doesn't have something recent enough in its repositories, you can `try the methods suggested here